Cordillera Department: History

 Already in the early twentieth century, in 1906, was organized legally the country dividing the territory into departments.
 Thus was created the department of Caraguatay, initial name of the department of Cordillera.

 In the year 1945, by a decree Law No. 9484, the department received its present name: Cordillera.
 Finally in 1973, by Law No. 426 took place in a new territorial reorganization and country, at which consolidates the structure of the department with its current boundaries and districts.

+Geography

 Location

 Cordillera Region is located between parallels 24° 50′ and 25° 35′ south latitude and the meridian 56° 30′ and 57° 27′ west.